ysharplanguage/System.Text.Languages/README.md

 At the language's run-time (in the case of an interpreter implementing **`IEvaluator`**), implementations of **`IEnvironment`** are used to represent what is generally known as the tree of "stack frames" (or "activation records"), dynamically growing and shrinking after taking into account the lexical scoping rules of the language being interpreted vs its current run-time context which originated (or, was "seeded") from the initial, so-called "global environment".

-The tree of live **`IEnvironment`** implementations that are created at the language's run-time is induced by a child-to-parent relationship only: an environment only knows about its parent environment, if any (there is no such parent for the global environment, which serves as the top-most ancestor, or root of this tree).
+The tree of **`IEnvironment`** implementations that are created at the language's run-time is induced by a child-to-parent relationship only: an environment only knows about its parent environment, if any (there is no such parent for the global environment, which serves as the top-most ancestor, or root of this tree).

 The **`IEnvironment`** contract's rationale is as follows: